ZSH4RK/Trackmania-Reinforcement-Learning-Bot/README.md

 # Trackmania-Reinforcement-Learning-Bot
+In this project my goal is to teach an AI to play trackmania using Reinforcement Learning based on the framework of TMRL.
+My inspiration for this project was from watching the videos by [Yosh](https://www.youtube.com/@yoshtm) and [Linesight] about their journeys in creating their own AI
 ## TMRL -- [Github Link](https://github.com/trackmania-rl/tmrl)

 The [gym](https://github.com/yannbouteiller/rtgym) is directly run which simulates the bots interaction with the environmetn with a [rollout worker](https://medium.com/@sophiezhao_2990/rollout-in-rl-how-its-structured-ca6c106cfc80)